-- Changing end-user requirements to support digital initiatives
+- Evolving end-user requirements to support digital initiatives

-- Evaluation of traditional and new vendor business models, offerings, and capabilities
+- Evaluation of traditional and new vendor business and pricing models, offerings, capabilities, and transformation strategies

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How will markets grow and evolve over the next five years?

 - What are SMB customers vs. enterprise customers looking for in a print and/or content services engagement?

 - Who are the key and emerging players in these markets?
 What are their future strategies?
 How disruptive will they be?

 - What are the strategies, processes, and technologies used to capture, manage, store, preserve, and deliver content?